Article

 Loom, for recording and sharing screencasts

-Loom is a screencast tool that allows you to record and share short pitch videos.
-It’s useful for asynchronous collaboration of remote teams when different time zones or busy schedules don't allow them to set up a meeting.
+Loom is a program designed for recording and sharing screencasts, allowing you to create and distribute short pitch videos.
+It’s useful for asynchronous collaboration of remote teams when different time zones or busy schedules don’t allow them to set up a meeting.

 Loom also saves a lot of time you’d otherwise spend on writing long guidelines.
+You can use Loom to communicate design changes that need to be implemented by the team.
 Just record a few minutes with your voice, and you are done.

 Loom pricing: